johnnythethird/Twitter-Clone/frontend/README.md

-We have now assembled the basic frontend of the code with the login screen.\
+This build contains an organized sequence of folders for the frontend which consist of Widgets, SideBar, and Feed.\
-We have buttons, the footer, and basic text.
+We'll continue adding more elements to these pages in the next build.